boytchev/suica/docs/user-guide-drawings.md

 <img src="images/drawing-coordinates.png">

-Following the main pricipals of Suica, a drawing can be created entirely in HTML or entirely in JavaScript.
+Following the main principles of Suica, a drawing can be created entirely in HTML or entirely in JavaScript.
 Usually HTML is used for static drawings, while JavaScript is used for both static and dynamic drawings.
 The other difference between HTML and JavaScript drawings is that in HTML names of commands are case-insensitive and parameters can be freely omitted or rearranged.
 In JavaScript, however, there is no need to type the names of the parameters.
 The following two examples demonstrate the same drawing generated in HTML and in JavaScript.

 [<kbd><img src="../examples/snapshots/drawing-html.jpg" width="300"></kbd>](../examples/drawing-html.html)
 [<kbd><img src="../examples/snapshots/drawing-js.jpg" width="300"></kbd>](../examples/drawing-js.html)